Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 Her particular interests are around gender, love and intimacy, feminist practice, and family, with a geographical focus on India and the UK.
 Her work delves into micro-couple interactions through in-depth ethnographic and mixed methods research.
 She is recently completed a Leverhulme Trust Early Career Fellowship examining the intersections of love and gender equality amongst first-time parents in the UK.
 She is author of Love, Marriage and Intimacy Among Gujarati Indians: A Suitable Match (Palgrave Macmillan, 2014), which was shortlisted for the BSA Philip Abrams memorial prize, and co-editor of Feminism and the Politics of Childhood: Friends or Foes?
 (2018, UCL Press), as well as multiple other journal articles and book chapters.

-Sandra Vlasta is a postdoctoral Marie-Skłodowska-Curie-Fellow at Johannes Gutenberg-University Mainz.
+Sandra Vlasta is a researcher at Johannes Gutenberg-University Mainz, where she was a Marie-Skłodowska-Curie-Fellow (2017-2020).

 She received her PhD in Comparative Literature from the University of Vienna where she worked as a lecturer 2008-2012.
 Her research interests are: literature of migration, travelogues, multilingualism in literature, and postcolonial literature and theory.
-Her recent publications include “Contemporary Migration Literature in German and English: A Comparative Study” (Brill/Rodopi, 2016) and “Immigrant and ethnic-minority writers since 1945: fourteen national contexts in Europe and beyond” (edited with Wiebke Sievers).
-Leiden: Brill/Rodopi, 2018.
+Her recent publications include “Contemporary Migration Literature in German and English: A Comparative Study” (Brill/Rodopi, 2016) and “Literarische (Mehr)Sprachreflexionen” (edited with Barbara Siller).
+Vienna: Praesens, 2020.

 Catherine Vulliamy is a PhD student in Gender Studies at the University of Hull.